 The knock on my door woke me up.
 There stood Rich, looking like his dog had been hit by a truck.
 The weather station wasn’t working, and he didn’t know why.

-It was what I imagine falling feet first down a well must feel like.
+It was felt like I was falling feet first down a well.
 The floor dropped out and the hands of my mind grabbed and scraped and clawed against slippery smooth walls as I plunged.
 My head was buzzing and my eyes were stinging as he explained it could be one of three reasons.
 Either we’d been sent the wrong motherboard, or it was the right motherboard but defective out of the box, or he’d done something wrong and fried it.
 In any event, the next supply plane and a new part were weeks away.
 I was ready to fire up the bulldozer myself.

 In the end, it was a false alarm.
 I don’t remember what Rich’s explanation was for why he thought at first he couldn’t fix the weather station.
 It’s likely I was too far down the rabbit hole at that point to listen or care.
 All I know is a few hours later he came bounding back to my room to tell me he’d fixed it.
 I got very drunk that night and slept like a baby.